JimmyJosky/docs/LFS101x.md

 | Show package named *foo* 		  |		yum list "foo" 			    | apt-cache search foo 	  |
 | Show all available packages 	  |  		yum list 				| apt-cache dumpavail foo |
 | What package is *file* part of? | 		rpm -qf file 			| dpkg --search file 	  |

+## Linux Documentation Source

+Whether you are inexperienced user or a veteran, you will not always know (or remember) the proper use of various Linux programs and utilities: what is the command to type, what options does it take, etc. You will need to consult help documentation regularly.
+Because Linux-based systems draw from a large variety of sources, there are numerous reservoirs of documentation and ways of getting help.
+Distributors consolidate this material and present it in a comprehensive and easy-to-use manner.

+Important Linux documentation sources include:

+	- The man pages (short for manual pages)
+	- GNU info
+	- The help command and --help option
+	- Other documentation sources

+## The man pages

+The man pages are the most often-used source of Linux documentation.
+They provide in-depth documentation about many programs and utilities, as well as other topics, including configuration files, and programming APIs for system calls, library routines, and the kernel.
+They are present on all Linux distributionsand are always at your fingertips.

+The man pages infrastructure was first introduced in the early UNIX verisons, at the beginning of 1970s.
+The name man is just abbreviation for manual.

+Typing man with a topic name as an argument retrieves the information stored in the topic's man pages.

+## man

+The man program searches, formats, and displays the information contained in the man page system.
+Because many topic have copious amount of relevant information, output is piped through a pager program (such as less) to be viewed on page at a time.
+At the same time, the information is formatted for a good visual display.

+A given topic may have multiple pages associated with it and there is a default order determining which one is displayed when no options or section number is specified.
+To list all pages on the topic, use **-f** option.
+To list all pages that discuss a specified topic (even if the specified subject is not present in the name), use **-k** option.

+**man -f** generates the same result as typing **whatis**

+**man -k** genetrates the same result as typing **apropos**

+The default order is specified in **/etc/man_db.conf** and is roughly (but not exactly) in ascending numerical order by section.

+## manual chapters

+The man pages are divided into chapters numbered 1 through 9.
+In some cases, a letter is appended to the chapter number to identify a specific topic.
+For example, many pages describing part of the X Window API are in chapter **3X**.

+The chapter namber can be used to force man to display the page from a particular chapter.
+It is common to have multiple pages across multiple chapters with the same name, especially for names of library functions or system calls.

+With the **-a** parameter, man will display all pages with the given name in all chapters, one after the other, as in:

+`$ man -a socket`

+## The GNU Info System

+The next source of Linux documentation is the GNU Info System.

+This is GNU project's standard documentation format, which it prefers as an alternative to man.
+The Info System is basically free-form, and supports linked subsections.

+Functionally, info resembles man in many ways.
+However, topics are connected using links (even though its design predates The World Wide Web).
+Information can be viewed through either a command line interface, a graphical help utility, printed or viewed online.